anissabln/anissa-blonn-tbii-exam/README.md

 Have you ever wanted to go to a concert but had nobody to go with you?
 Then here is the solution – the ConcertBuddy app.
 With this app, you can meet new people, who will attend the same concert as you and share mutual interests with you.

-The helpers.py python script in the help folder contains two definitions that might be handy for you - clearing the widgets and placing a background image.
+The helpers.py python script in the help folder contains two definitions you need to run my app code - clearing the widgets and placing a background image.

 ## Instructions to run my app: